kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 virtualmachineinstance.kubevirt.io/mssql2016z2qnw   4h23m   Running   10.244.5.4   kni-worker6   False
 ```

-This behavior can be extrapolated to a failure or shutdown of any odd or non high performance worker node.
+This behaviour can be extrapolated to a failure or shutdown of any odd or non high-performance worker node.
 In that case, all workloads will be moved to the high performing server *in the same zone*.
-Although this is not ideal, our `customapp` will be still available while the node recovery is on going.
+Although this is not ideal, our `customapp` will be still available while the node recovery is ongoing.

-### Draining a high performance node
+### Draining a high-performance node

-On the other hand, in case of a high performance worker node failure, which was shown [previously](#the-clustered-database), the database will not be able to move to another server, since there is only one high performing server per zone.
+On the other hand, in case of a high-performance worker node failure, which was shown [previously](#the-clustered-database), the database will not be able to move to another server, since there is only one high performing server per zone.
 A possible solution is just adding a stand-by high-performance node in each zone.

-However, note that since the database is configured as a clustered database, the application running in the same zone as the failed database, will still be able to establish a connection to any of the other two running databases located in another zone.
-This configuration is done at application level, actually from the application stand point, it just connects to a database pool of resources.
+However, since the database is configured as a clustered database, the application running in the same zone as the failed database will still be able to establish a connection to any of the other two running databases located in different zones.
+This configuration is done at the application level.
+Actually, from the application standpoint, it just connects to a database pool of resources.

 Since this is not ideal either, e.g. establishing a connection to another zone or datacenter takes longer than in the same datacenter, the application will be still available and providing service to the clients.